Medical Billing and Coding

 (The above 4 courses are prerequisites required before taking any further course.
 Equivalent applicable work experience may substitute after satisfactory completion of the final exams and at the discretion of the Instructor.)

 Courses not offered one semester will be offered in the following semester.
-This certificate may requires 6 months to complete.
+This certificate may require 2 semesters to complete.

 - Navigating the Medical Record